TeodorTodorovJP/ttodorov-firebase/README.md

     - Save your choice to localStorage.

 ## 4.2 Theme
-    - Change your prefered theme to Red, Green or Blue.
+    - Change your prefered theme to Red, Dark or Blue.
     - Additional choice for an SVG background.
     - Save your choice to localStorage.